Update: This article was most recently updated May 2021 to reflect US road trip travel tips in 2021 amidst evolving conditions.

 12) Now Is the Time for a Tune-Up

 Before you drive off on your road trip, ensure your car will make it the distance.
-Running into car trouble can lead to the close contact situations that experts recommend avoiding.
+Running into car trouble can lead to even more difficult situations as many policies that changed during the pandemic remain in place in 2021.

-If you need a tow, you may find that roadside assistance policies have changed, not allowing passengers in cars to the shop.
+For example, if you need a tow roadside assistance may not allow passengers to enter the tow truck.
 This is something we experienced firsthand when encountering road trouble during a pandemic road trip last year.
 It made for a difficult situation, stranded on a dark road in the middle of the night.

 Thankfully many roadside incidents can be easily prevented.
 Before taking off, be sure to check your tires, car battery, and engine oil.